jwinarske/rkboot/README.rst

 - Boot to Linux via TF-A over USB.
 This is described in _`Booting via USB`.

+- Boot to Linux from SPI, with levinboot on SD/MMC.
+This is described in _`Booting from SPI`

 What is intended to work at some point, but not implemented yet:

-- Boot from SPI.
-This requires adding zero-padding support to :command:`idbtool`, as well as probably adding payload loading support for SPI.
+- Boot completely from SPI.
+This requires adding zero-padding support to :command:`idbtool`.

-- Payload loading.
-Currently, levinboot cannot read any boot media to find further boot stages, meaning that currently the only way to get further stages is by spoon-feeding them through :command:`usbtool`.
+- Payload loading from other media.

 License
 =======